-My research relates to emergent digital technology phenomena, including datafication, machine learning / AI, surveillance, and its organizational and strategic consequences.
-My training is primarily within qualitative interpretative research, with a preference for in-depth case studies and process-oriented perspectives, yet I'm open to other approaches such as design research, ethnography, and mixed-methods involving digital data.
+My research relates to emergent digital technology phenomena, including datafication, AI/machine learning, surveillance, and its consequences.
+Currently I'm undertaking my doctoral training on the transformation to a new generation of companies (data or AI/ML companies) and how they organize to create value and strategic advantage from data.
+My training is primarily within qualitative interpretative research, with a preference for in-depth case studies and process-oriented perspectives, yet I'm open to other approaches such as design research, ethnography, and mixed-methods involving digital trace data.

 In my teaching within entrepreneurship and technology and innovation management, I focus on processual and practice-based approaches to new product and market development under conditions of uncertainty.
-I have developed multiple courses and a framework (combining lean startup, design thinking, business model innovation, and effectuation) which ideas have been translated to and adopted by top international universities, global corporations, startup accelerators, and government agencies.
+I have developed multiple courses and a framework (combining lean startup/iterative agile processes and business model structures) which ideas have been translated to and adopted by top international universities, global corporations, startup accelerators, and government agencies.

 - ITLED4290 - Technology and innovation management (S15-)

 Grønsund, T. (2021).
 Assembling Algorithmic Decision-Making under Uncertainty: The Case of 'Edge Cases' in an Open Data Environment.
 In Proceedings of the 54th Hawaii International Conference on System Sciences (p.
 5657).

 Grønsund, T., & Aanestad, M. (2020).
 Augmenting the algorithm: Emerging human-in-the-loop work configurations.
 The Journal of Strategic Information Systems, 29(2), 101614.